 This is an affordable upgrade that can make a huge difference to your RV.
 We are super excited about what a huge difference it made, by Installing new RV awning fabric.
 Not only in how it looks but also how it performs.
 In this post and related video we share our experience as we install 3 brand new RV awnings and one RV slide topper, from Tough Top Awnings.

 We’ll show you how BAD our old fabrics were.
 They were literally falling apart.
 And we will take you behind the scenes to learn more about the company that makes them and how they are manufactured.
-Tough Top Awnings also offered us a discount code to share with our RVLOVE community, so you can save money on your own RV awning and slide toppers.
+Tough Top Awnings also offered us a discount code to share with our RVLOVE community, so you can save money on your own RV awnings and slide out awnings.

 Check out the related video and read on below for more details.
 In the meantime, here’s the BEFORE photo.